 Pumpkin Patches in Central Utah

 Although Thanksgiving Point is great any season, you won’t want to miss their fall attraction, Cornbelly’s.
 Over 55 rides, games, photo ops, and haunted horrors make this one of the most popular pumpkin patches in Utah.
-The fun starts September 23rd, 2023.
+The fun starts in Spanish Fork on August 29 and in Lehi on September 19, 2025.
+Both locations are open through November 1st.

 Try your navigating skills in Utah’s original corn maze.
 Then let the kids play on some of the farm-themed playgrounds while you snack on some of Cornbelly’s signature foods like kettle corn.